Ankita-Khiratkar/2021Fall_finals/README.md

 <img alt="Unemployment in the United States - Duration" src="./Images/Unemployment in the United States - Duration.png" title="Unemployment in the United States - Duration"/>

 <strong>Observation:</strong><br>
-- From the plot above we can clearly see that duartion for which people are unemployed is dependent on time.
-Thus we can reject the null hypothesis.
+- From the plot above we can clearly see that duartion for which people are unemployed is not dependent on time.
+Thus, we accept the null hypothesis.

 <strong>Analyzing the duration for which people are unemployed in the United States during the Great Recession and the Covid-19 pandemic</strong><br>